 - Active treatment with high-dose corticosteroids or other drugs that may suppress your immune response

 A booster dose is another dose given to fully vaccinated persons to extend their immune response.
 It is not the same as an additional dose.
+The primary vaccination series helps certain immunocompromised people achieve full vaccination.
+A primary series for immunocompromised people is three doses of the mRNA vaccine (Pfizer-BioNTech or Moderna).

 If I am not moderately to severely immunocompromised, which vaccines should I receive and when?